cloudy-sky-software/pulumi-render/README.md

 ### Importing Existing Resources

+Import IDs should satisfy all ID segments in the `GET` endpoint for the resource you are importing.
+The IDs required in the path should be separated by `/`.
-This provider uses REST API endpoint path-style import IDs.
-The endpoint path should be as exactly defined in the [OpenAPI spec](https://github.com/cloudy-sky-software/pulumi-render/blob/main/provider/cmd/pulumi-gen-render/openapi.yml).
+Locate the `GET` endpoint in the [OpenAPI spec](https://github.com/cloudy-sky-software/pulumi-render/blob/main/provider/cmd/pulumi-gen-render/openapi.yml).

 For example, to read a custom domain, the path in the OpenAPI spec is: `GET /services/{serviceId}/custom-domains/{customDomainIdOrName}`.